Nexfinity/CakeyBot-Wiki/feature/support-tickets.md

 {.is-warning}

 ## Blacklisted Roles
 This allows you to prevent specific roles from creating tickets.
 This can be useful if you have users who are spamming or abusing the ticket system.
-This will blacklist users from creating tickets via the `/ticket new` command as well as any ticket embeds.

-## Embed Color
-This will modify the color for the initial embed that is created inside of newly created tickets.

 # Related Commands
 Usage Key: `<required>` / `[optional]`